16TH INTERNATIONAL RESEARCH SCHOOL

 Space weather website of ISTP

-As a result of the work at the IRS, a map of the aeroion composition and variations of the magnetic field in certain areas of Yakutsk and rural areas in its suburbs will be created.
+As a result of the work at the IRSchool, a map of the aeroion composition and variations of the magnetic field in certain areas of Yakutsk and rural areas in its suburbs will be created.
 It will also be investigated whether the aeroionic content changes during the day, and whether it is affected by magnetic fields in the city.

 • Basic knowledge of physics and ecology.